This article is dedicated to my passionate QA Fraternity!!!

-I have listed down only the basic skills but there are much more to add to the list.
-Python, Perl, groovy, etc find their own place in a majority of the openings.
+I have listed down only the basic skills but there is much more to add to the list.
+Python, Perl, Groovy, etc. find their own place in the majority of the openings.

 So, what do we conclude here?
 Is the industry moving into an SDET role?

-However, I would agree on certain points like – a tester should have basic knowledge of the programming language and should be willing to do automation when required.
+However, I would agree on certain points like – a tester should have basic knowledge of the programming language and should be willing to do automation as and when required.
 You must be wondering why is the term “when required” kept bold?
 This is because of the practices that are being followed nowadays.

 A lot of companies hire for Automation Testing, but you should feel lucky only if you are able to find an automation project in that new organization.
-Many a time you would just land up in another manual project where you will find no scope for learning after a few months.
+Many a time you will just land up in another manual project where you will find no scope for learning after a few months.

 The main reason for changing your current company might be “I am not getting automation experience”.
-You may have to put in all the efforts to learn automation and then change the company because you want to switch from manual testing.
-So here you are !!
+You may have to put in all the effort to learn automation and then change companies because you want to switch from manual testing.

-Another worst part that I have noticed happening in many organizations is that even a QA Lead or the QA Manager almost does the same work as a junior tester.
+Another worst thing that I have noticed in most of the organizations is that even a QA Lead or the QA Manager almost does the same work as a junior tester.
 This may not be the case everywhere, but being promoted as a QA lead doesn’t guarantee that you will get the roles you are looking out for.

 Hierarchy in your project may lead you to do the same work which your peer juniors are performing.
-QA Manager roles are almost going.
+QA Manager roles are mostly ongoing.

 So where should a Lead QA see himself in the future?